fbpx

 Understanding the problem

-Please note, it has been argued that algorithms are not completely subjective-free.
-In fact, just like the humans who develop them, algorithms can come with inherit bias.
+Please note, that it has been argued that algorithms are not completely subjective-free.
+In fact, just like the humans who develop them, algorithms can come with inherent bias.
 Some examples of this include rejecting credit loan applications from African Americans and Latin Americans.

-Another example include advertising high paying jobs to men more often than women.
+Another example includes advertising high-paying jobs to men more often than women.
 As a result, these incidents have led us to question how companies and governments construct models that influence decisions.

-Research groups like AI Now, recently launched the initiative to fight algorithmic bias.
+Research groups like AI Now recently launched an initiative to fight algorithmic bias.
 As a result, it’s bringing the issues to light.
 It’s crucial that we as data scientists keep our algorithms in check.
 This is to avoid developing yet another tool that is used to discriminate against people.

 So how can we keep our algorithms in check?